ybillchen/prj_plotter/README.md

 $ cd prj_plotter/
 $ pip install -e .
 ```
-The `-e` command allows you to make changes to the code.
+The `-e` command allows you to make changes to the Python code.
+You still need to re-install the package if you changed any of the C++ code.

 <!-- ## Usage